 In this episode, I make a case for pain: why you can’t afford to not embrace the pain of being human and why you must strive to move toward the pain and away from pleasure to live a fulfilling life.

-- The role pain plays in our lives and why it’s so important for us to understand it.
+- The role both physical and psychological pain plays in our lives and why it’s so important for us to understand it.

 - The concept of “Perfect Princess” and how it can help you understand the benefits of pain.